Utah’s Mighty Five national parks are often said to be the most beautiful parks on the planet.

 2. Glamping resort at Under Canvas Zion

-Nestled amid the famous red rocks of Zion National Park is a glamorous camp resort, Under Canvas, where luxury meets adventures.
+Nestled amid the famous red rocks of Utah’s Zion National Park is a glamorous camp resort, Under Canvas, where luxury meets adventure.

-This safari-style camp seamlessly blends into its dramatic surroundings, offering luxurious and comfortable canvas tents, upscale ‘farm-to-campfire-table’ dining under the stars and the option to enjoy resort-arranged activities nearby including mountain biking, horseback riding, jeep tours and hot air ballooning in one of USA’s most visited national parks.
+This safari-style camp seamlessly blends into its dramatic surroundings.
+Under Canvas offers luxurious and comfortable canvas tents, upscale ‘farm-to-campfire-table’ dining under the stars and the option to enjoy resort-arranged activities.
+The choice is vast, including mountain biking, horseback riding, jeep tours and hot air ballooning.
+All right by one of the USA’s most visited national parks.

 3. Airstreams at Shooting Star RV Resort

-Set in the heart of Southern Utah’s Red Rock Canyon Country, just off famous Scenic Byway 12, each of these nine star-studded Airstreams feature décor inspired by the movie sets of films like Butch Cassidy and the Sundance Kid, Viva Las Vegas, and Breakfast at Tiffany.
+In the heart of Southern Utah’s Red Rock Canyon Country, sits nine iconic Airstreams.
+Each of these vans features décor inspired by the movie sets of films.
+Think Hollywood blockbusters like Butch Cassidy and the Sundance Kid, Viva Las Vegas, and Breakfast at Tiffany.

-You can book Marilyn Monroe’s trailer, decked out to resemble the icon’s dressing room while she was filming Some Like It Hot, John Wayne’ s trailer while he was shooting The Searchers, or Evils Presley’s while he was filming Blue Hawaii.
+You can book Marilyn Monroe’s trailer, decked out to resemble the icon’s dressing room while she was filming Some Like It Hot.
+Get your cowboy swag on by staying in a wagon inspired by John Wayne’s trailer while he was shooting The Searchers.
+Or if you are an Elvis fan, there is one that is like Elvis Presley’s while he was filming Blue Hawaii.

 Come evening, watch a movie under the stars in one of the resort’s classic 1960s cars at the drive-in cinema.

 4. The Conestoga Wagons at Capitol Reef Resort

-Featuring an authentic 19th century design, these luxury wagons offer a unique way to enjoy the raw beauty of Utah’s red landscapes, less than 10 kilometres away from Capitol Reef National Park.
+Featuring an authentic 19th century design, these luxury wagons offer a unique way to enjoy the raw beauty of Utah’s red landscapes.
+The wagons are less than 10 kilometres away from Capitol Reef National Park.

 Each wagon features one king size bed and two sets of twin bunk beds, and can sleep up to six guests.
 There is also a private fire pit outside each wagon and private bathrooms are just steps away.

-This basecamp for adventure is a perfect place to kick back and relax under the magical glow of the northern lights just as the pioneers would have done 175 years ago.
+This basecamp for adventure is a perfect place to kick back and relax.
+And all under the magical glow of the northern lights just as the pioneers would have done 175 years ago.

 5. Native American Tipis at Ruby’s Inn RV Park and Campground